ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 ---
 layout: post-plain
-title: "Hacker X Jakarta: My Speed Dating (for Work) Experience"
+title: "Hacker X Jakarta: The Thrills & Spills of Speed Networking"
 description: Highlights both the chaotic charm of speed networking and the challenges of unexpected outreach.
 Plus, a sprinkle of unsolicited email marketing to keep things interesting.
 lead: As soon as I completed my Johns Hopkins data science specialization with Coursera that one time, <b class="alpha mark">offers</b> began flooding in.
 permalink: blog/hackerx-speed-dating-for-work